 It is a practice in which an employee works at a location, usually at home, that is remote from the actual business facility at which he/she is employed.

-In simple terms, instead of traveling to the office, telecommuters use telecommunication links like a computer, email, telephone, and other facsimile machines in order to keep in touch with co-workers.
+In simple terms, instead of traveling to the office, telecommuters use telecommunication links like a computer, email, telephone, and other facsimile machines to keep in touch with co-workers.

 Telecommuting jobs are usually offered by industries such as marketing, customer service, and sales.
 Here, employees enjoy their freedom to balance work and personal obligations leading to being more productive due to fewer distractions.
 But there are certain situations when employees get distracted easily.